-What are my options, and does scoliosis bracing prevent spinal fusion surgery?
+What are my options, and does standard scoliosis bracing prevent spinal fusion surgery?

 By Daniel S. Hersh, DC